Oba Hills Forest Reserve: Climate

 Oba Hills Forest Reserve experiences a tropical climate classified as Aw (tropical savanna) by the Köppen-Geiger climate classification.
 This climate is characterized by warm temperatures and a distinct wet season, usually related to proximity to the equator.
 Oba Hills Forest Reserve receives the most visitor traffic during the dry months.
 This period is from April to February of the next year.

 The climate graph illustrates the variation in temperature and precipitation throughout the year.
-The average annual temperature in the forest reserve is 26.0 C; fluctuating by 4.4 °C (7.8 °F) on average throughout the year.
-February is the warmest month with an average temperature of 28.2 °C (82.8 °F).
-August records the lowest temperatures with an average low of 23.9 °C (74.9 °F).
+The average annual temperature in the forest reserve is 26 C; fluctuating by 4.4 °C (7.8 °F) on average throughout the year.
+February is the warmest month with an average temperature of 28.2 °C. August records the lowest temperatures with an average low of 23.9 °C.

-December is the driest month, averaging only 10 mm (0.4 inches) of precipitation.
-However, September is the wettest, experiencing an average of 184 mm (7.2 inches).
+December is the driest month, averaging only 10 milimetres (0.4 inches) of precipitation.
+However, September is the wettest, experiencing an average of 184 milimetres (7.2 inches).
 Relative humidity is highest in September at 86.98% and lowest in January at 51.17%.
 July has the highest precipitation, averaging 25.93 rainy days, while December has the least with 2.27 days.

 In terms of sunshine hours, January boasts the highest number of hours of sunlight, with an average of 8.5, accumulating to a total of 263.6 hours.
-Conversely, January also experiences the least hours of sunlight, with an average of only 3.15 hours, totaling 97.71 hours for the month.
+Conversely, July also experiences the least hours of sunlight, with an average of only 3.15 hours, totaling 97.71 hours for the month.
 Throughout the year, the forest reserve receives approximately 2043.64 hours of sunshine, with an average monthly duration of around 67.32 hours.